Saad-Saheed/sidehustle/market/README.md

-This project was built as the solution to sidehustle internship final task.
+This project was built, as the solution to sidehustle internship final task, for Backend track.
 Hosted URL is: https://saadsaheed.com.ng/market